By Janice A. Jones | Last updated January 15, 2019

 such as GI problems and skin allergies, which may end up being the fault of the food your dog eats.

 Grains, like corn or wheat, can activate food sensitivities in some dogs.
-Choosing a grain-free dog food prevents this from beginning.
+Choosing a grain-free dog food prevents this from happening.

 Wheat is a low-cost source of protein, as opposed to say Bison or Salmon.
 Gluten is the sticky protein found in wheat and it has been known to create havoc in people especially sensitive to it.